Hereditary Transthyretin-Mediated (hATTR) Amyloidosis

 • The recommended dosage of Amvuttra is 25 mg administered by subcutaneous injection once every 3 months.

-1. Aetna considers concurrent use of patisiran (Onpattro) with inotersen (Tegsedi) and/or vutrisiran (Amvuttra) experimental and investigational because the safety and effectiveness of this combination has not been established.
+1. Aetna considers concurrent use of patisiran (Onpattro) with eplontersen (Wainua), inotersen (Tegsedi), and/or vutrisiran (Amvuttra) experimental, investigational, or unproven because the safety and effectiveness of this combination has not been established.

-2. Aetna considers patisiran (Onpattro), inotersen (Tegsedi), or vutrisiran (Amvuttra) experimental and investigational for sensorimotor or autonomic neuropathy not related to hATTR amyloidosis because of insufficient evidence in peer-reviewed published literature.
+2. Aetna considers patisiran (Onpattro), eplontersen (Wainua), inotersen (Tegsedi), or vutrisiran (Amvuttra) experimental, investigational, or unproven for sensorimotor or autonomic neuropathy not related to hATTR amyloidosis because of insufficient evidence in peer-reviewed published literature.

 Table: